 ♦ Alex’s Lemonade Stand Fund

 Travel For Care program provides financial assistance for travel for patients 21yo and younger diagnosed before 18yo and on active treatment.

 ♦ B+ Foundation (Be Positive)

 Provides financial assistance to families of children with cancer to minimize financial hardship directly attributed to the child’s illness.
 Utility bill or grant money.
 21 & younger Funeral assistance

-♦ Bumble Bee Foundation
+♦ Bumble Bee Foundation (Only available in California)

 18 years & younger.
 Utility bill, unpaid medical bills, transportation expenses, work-related/supplemental income & funeral/memorial costs.
 Oncology patients